-Hardy’s Henge Given Protected Status
+Hardy’s Henge Given Protected Status August 19th

 Through the window of Hardy’s Max Gate house, you can see a Prehistoric Sarsen Stone, originally part of a neolithic stone circle or henge. (bottom right window pane, top left corner).
-Photo: Kevin Flude
+Photo: Kevin Flude of Hardy’s Henge

+Hardy loved history.
+How glad he would have been to know his house was in the middle of an important Henge.
 Hardy’s Henge (aka Flagstones) turns out to be older than Stonehenge.
-In the 1982, a geophysical survey in advance of the Dorchester Bypass, found evidence of a circular enclosure outside Hardy’s house.
-But there was an excavation in 1987-8 which discovered a large circular bank, 100m in diameter, from the Neolithic period.
-The other half of Flagstones, is largely preserved beneath Max Gate, and has now been official listed and therefore protected.
-The excavations suggested a date of construction of 3,000 BC, about the time of Stonehenge’s first construction.
+In the 1982. a geophysical survey in advance of the Dorchester Bypass was undertaken.
+It found evidence of a circular enclosure outside Hardy’s house.
+This was followed by an excavation in 1987-8.
+This discovered a large circular bank 100m in diameter, from the Neolithic period.

 Max Gate, Hardy’s House on the outskirts of Dorchester, Dorset.
 Photo Kevin Flude

-In 2022, targeted excavation designed to explore the other half of the circle revealed further dating evidence that proposes it was built 500 years before Stonehenge, earlier than 3,500BC, making it one of the earliest in the South West.
-It was giving listed protection on the August 19th, 2024.
+In 2022, targeted excavation designed to explore the other half of the circle revealed further dating evidence.
+This suggests it was built 500 years before Stonehenge, earlier than 3,500BC.
+The suggested date of 3650BC makes it one of the earliest in the South West.
+It was giving listed protection on the August 19th, 2024. (redated to 3650BC)

-The enclosure consists of a single ring of unevenly spaced pits, forming an interrupted ditch system roughly circular, but the dating evidence does not prove that this circuit was built before 3,500 BC, but shows there was a neolithic presence on the site at an early date.
-Burials were found in the bottom of the pits forming the enclosure and in four of the pits were found markings on the lower pit walls cut by flint forming pictograms of varying forms from curvilinear, to linear.
-There was little activity in the Late Neolithic and the site seems to have been reused for funerary and ‘other practices’ during the Bronze, Iron Ages and Roman period.
+The enclosure consists of a single ring of unevenly spaced pits, forming an interrupted ditch system roughly circular.
+The dating evidence does not prove that this circuit was built before 3,500 BC.
+But it does show there was a neolithic presence on the site at this early date.
+Burials were found in the bottom of the pits forming the enclosure.
+Four of these pits were had markings on the lower pit walls.
+These were cut by flint forming pictograms of varying forms from curvilinear, to linear.
+There was little activity in the Late Neolithic.
+The site seems to have been reused for funerary and ‘other practices’ during the Bronze, Iron Ages and Roman period.

+These recent finds make Hardy’s Henge an important precursor to Stonehenge.
 The site is built on a ridge parallel with the River Frome.
-Dorchester is another ‘ritual landscape’ like Stonehenge, where there are a cluster of important Neolithic and Bronze Age monuments.
-In the centre of the Town, a couple of miles from Max Gate, was found evidence of a massive wooden circle.
+Dorchester, a couple of miles from Max Gate, is another ‘ritual landscape’ like Stonehenge.
+Here are a cluster of important Neolithic and Bronze Age monuments.
+In the centre of the Town, was found evidence of a massive wooden circle.
 The postholes are found marked on the floor of the town centre car-park as shown below.
-The Great Henge is 360m in diameter, covering much of the much later Town Centre and built in around 2100 BC.
+The Great Henge is a massive 360m in diameter, covering much of the much later Town Centre.
+It was built in around 2100 BC.

 Neolithic Circle in Dorcester (photo Kevin Flude)

-Just outside of Dorchester is a Roman Amphitheatre which began life as another Neolithic circular enclosure with an external bank, and an inner Ditch in which were dug 44 tapering pits, up to 10m in depth.
+Just outside of Dorchester is a Roman Amphitheatre.
+This is where Hardy sets the reunion of the Mayor of Casterbridge and Susan Newson.
+She was the wife he sold at a county fair, years ago when he was a young man.
+But it began life as another Neolithic circular enclosure.
+This had an external bank, and an inner Ditch in which were dug 44 tapering pits, up to 10m in depth.
 Antler picks, chalk objects, including chalk phalluses, were found.
+The disused amphitheatre was used for executions in the early modern period.

 Maumbury Rings – Neolithic Enclosure, Roman Amphitheatre, place of execution, Civil War defense, and fictional meeting place of the Mayor of Casterbridge and his estranged wife, Susan Newson (or Henchard!)

 A few miles away, at the Iron Age Hill Fort of Maiden Castle, is a Neolithic Causewayed Enclosure.
+Hardy also wrote about Maiden Castle, and an excavation.

 Maiden Castle.
 Iron Age Hillfort. the East End was originally a Neolithic Causewayed Enclosure

-Together, with evidence from Stonehenge, Avebury, Heathrow and elsewhere shows a clustering of ritual places in important landscapes, which suggests, possible evidence of regional organisation.
-Stonehenge, however, continues to lead the way for evidence of an importance that drew people, or objects from not only England, Scotland and Wales, but also from the continent.
+These ritual landscapes, such as Dorchester, Stonehenge, Avebury, Heathrow and elsewhere shows a clustering of ritual places in important landscapes.
+It suggests evidence of regional organisation.
+Stonehenge, however, continues to lead the way for evidence of not only regional but international importance.
+It drew people, and objects from not only England, Scotland and Wales, but also from the continent.

 For further details of the Flagstones listing and excavation, here is the official listing document: